 This guide pulls together the best bits: the obvious show-stoppers like the Grand Place and the Atomium, plus the stuff you’d probably miss if you were just following a guidebook – a comic-strip mural tucked down a quiet alley, a local market that isn’t just for tourists, and a centuries old pub with some amazing Belgian beer.

-Whether you’re here for a quick city break or just passing through on the way to Bruges or Ghent, these stops will give you a proper feel for the city without wasting a minute.
+Whether you’re here for a weekend city break from the UK or just passing through on the way to Bruges or Ghent, these are the stops that gave us a proper feel for the city – and they’ll do the same for you.

 What are the best things to do in Brussels?